Sim Bok-seok: Personal life

 Sim was born on 16 October 1928 in Hamgyong Province, Korea.
 He was one of four children.
 During the Korean War, Sim was a translator for the South Korean and American military.

 Sim attended Korea University and then studied abroad in the United States at Brigham Young University.
 He was a senior at BYU in April 1958.
 He was trained by Dave Geddes, who was also a health instructor at BYU.
 He was called Dr. Geddes' "personal plodder".

 Sim was also the president of the school's Far East club.
 He helped obtain a student visa for Korean dancer Ae Suk Choe.

 After his graduation from BYU, Sim moved to California and became an American citizen.
 He worked for ARCO until his retirement in 1985.
-He was a convert to the Mormon church.
+He was a convert to the Church of Jesus Christ of Latter-day Saints.
 He married BYU graduate student Doris Yoshiko in August 1960.

 Sim later married Jean Chang Sil and had three children plus a son-in-law.
 He died on 13 August 1998, at the age of 69.

 In 2019, a scrapbook containing Sim's autograph was brought to auction.
 He was the only male track and field athlete represented in the book.